BoothFarm/VeriBatch/PROJECT_STATUS.md

 ## What We Built

-A functional **FastAPI backend** for OriginStack, an Open Origin JSON (OOJ) v0.5 compliant ERP system for small producers.
+A functional **FastAPI backend** for VeriBatch, an Open Origin JSON (OOJ) v0.5 compliant ERP system for small producers.

 ## ✅ Completed Features